garrandall/popular-music-data/tracks/boy-from-new-york-city-the-manhattan-transfer.md

 He was shy
 And so was I
 And now I know I'll never, ever say goodbye
-Ooh whee, say you ought to come and see
+Oh whee, say you ought to come and see
 He's the most
 From coast to coast

-Ooh wah, ooh wah cool, cool kitty
+Oh wah, ohwah cool, cool kitty
 Tell us about the boy from New York City
-Ooh wah, ooh wah c'mon kitty
+Oh wah, ohwah c'mon kitty
 Tell us about the boy from New York City